taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0-v1.md

 - [[2] Update your repo configuration - switch to the new "stable" repo](#2-update-your-repo-configuration---switch-to-the-new-stable-repo)
 - [[3] Upgrade Dash Core binary packages](#3-upgrade-dash-core-binary-packages)
 - [[4] Start everything back up](#4-start-everything-back-up)
-- [[5] Generate NEW (as of 0.13) "BLS" public/private key-pair](#5-generate-new-as-of-013-bls-publicprivate-key-pair)
-- [[6] Masternode upgrade only: Send start command from Wallet to Masternode](#6-masternode-upgrade-only-send-start-command-from-wallet-to-masternode)
+- [[5] Send start command from wallet to masternode](#5-send-start-command-from-wallet-to-masternode)
-- [[6] Masternode upgrades only:<br />Deploy new v0.13 configurations to support Deterministic Masternode Lists](#6-masternode-upgrades-onlydeploy-new-v013-configurations-to-support-deterministic-masternode-lists)
+- [[6] Masternode: Deploy new v0.13 configurations to support Deterministic Masternode Lists](#6-masternode-deploy-new-v013-configurations-to-support-deterministic-masternode-lists)
-- [[7] Masternode upgrade in particular: Monitor your status](#7-masternode-upgrade-in-particular-monitor-your-status)
+- [[7] Masternodes: Monitor your status](#7-masternodes-monitor-your-status)
 - [Good luck!
 Comments and Feedback...](#good-luck-comments-and-feedback)

 <!-- TOC END -->

 ### [0] Shut everything down

-* If running `dash-qt` (the graphical client program), in your menus choose "File" and then "Exit"
+- If running `dash-qt` (the graphical client application), in your menus choose "File" and then "Exit"
-* If running `dashd` manually (not as a systemd service), then issue a shutdown with `dash-cli stop`
+- If running `dashd` manually (not as a `systemd` service), then issue a shutdown with `dash-cli stop`
-* If running `dashd` as a systemd service, then issue a shutdown command with `sudo systemctl stop dash`
+- If running `dashd` as a `systemd` service, then issue a shutdown command with `sudo systemctl stop dash`

 ### [1] Back everything up